hzbcdut/AwsIotDemo/README.md

 1. This sample requires Cognito to authorize to AWS IoT in order to create a device certificate.
 Use Amazon Cognito to create a new identity pool.
     1. In the [Amazon Cognito Console](https://console.aws.amazon.com/cognito/), select`Create Identity Pool`.
     1. Ensure`Enable access to unauthenticated identities` is checked.
 This allows the sample application to assume the unauthenticated role associated with this identity pool.

         **Important**: see note below on unauthenticated user access.

     1. Obtain the `PoolID` constant.
-This will be used in the application.
+This will be used in the application. 绑定PoolID
     1. As part of creating the identity pool Cognito will setup two roles in [Identity and Access Management (IAM)](https://console.aws.amazon.com/iam/home#roles).
          These will be named something similar to:`Cognito_PoolNameAuth_Role` and`Cognito_PoolNameUnauth_Role`.
     1. Now we will attach a policy to the unauthenticated role which has permissions to access the required AWS IoT APIs.
     This is done by first creating an IAM Policy in the [IAM Console](https://console.aws.amazon.com/iam/home#policies) and then attaching it to the unauthenticated role.
     Below is an example policy which can be used with the sample application.

     This policy allows the application to create a new certificate (including private key) as well as attach an existing policy to a certificate.

         ```
         {